bertilmuth/requirementsascode/README.md

 you [generate documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract)
 from the models inside the code without the need to add comments to it.

-You can also handle [cross-cutting concerns](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns) in a simple way, for example for measuring performance.
+You can also handle [cross-cutting concerns](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns) in a simple way, for example for measuring performance, or for validation in event sourced applications.

 # getting started
 At least Java 8 is required, download and install it if necessary.